What is Nicotine Salt e-Liquid

 Nicotine salts, also known as nic salt e-liquid, is a relatively new vaping innovation and ideally suited to pod-style vaping devices and all-in-one kits, ie straightforward beginner/intermediate devices with no power adjustments.

-Some experienced users do use other types of devices with nic salts, but they keep their power low, and their nicotine low.
+Some users do use other types of devices with nic salts, but they keep the power low and their nicotine level low too.
+This is to keep the nicotine 'hit' comfortable to vape because at higher power it will hit too hard.

-Avoid using nic salts with high levels of nicotine with devices or coils that have to operate at higher wattages.
+Avoid using nic salts with high levels of nicotine with devices or coils that have to operate at higher wattage because it will just hit too hard, you won't be able to vape it.

-Increasingly there are coils being specifically designed for use with nic salts, but you can use many traditional coils too.
+Increasingly there are coils being specifically designed for use with nic salts, but you can use many of the traditional regular coils.

 Although basically similar, in that both types of e-liquid usually contain nicotine and flavourings, traditional e-liquid contains what's called 'freebase' nicotine, and the more recent 'nic salt' liquid contains a different ingredient and creates a different vaping experience.
-The delivery of nicotine in nic salts when vaped is much smoother, despite the levels being potentially much higher.
+The delivery of nicotine in nic salts when vaped is much smoother, despite, potentially, higher levels of nicotine.

-In e-liquid, freebase nicotine is usually added to a blend of VG (vegetable glycerin) and PG (propylene glycol) which act as base or 'carrier' fluids, along with flavourings.
+In e-liquid, freebase nicotine is usually added to a blend of VG (vegetable glycerine) and PG (propylene glycol) which act as base or 'carrier' fluids, along with flavourings and any other ingredients such as sweeteners.

 Nicotine Salt E-Liquid

-Nic salt e-liquid contains nicotine in varying amounts, and flavourings, in just the same way as standard freebase e-liquids contain these ingredients.
+Nic salt e-liquid contains nicotine in varying amounts, and flavourings etc, in just the same way as standard freebase e-liquids contain these ingredients.
 Nic salts also usually contain VG and PG as well, most commonly 50/50 but the amounts can vary.

 Becoming a little more technical, freebase nicotine has a higher pH, which leads to increased alkalinity.
 This increase in alkalinity causes a harsher throat hit, which usually leads to lower levels of nicotine being vaped.